theopin/tp/docs/UserGuide.md

 <a id="main"></a>
 ### 5.1.2 Main<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 This section acts as the root element of the document.
-CheatLogs analyses the sections inside `main` and creates a cheat sheet based on the input given by them.
+CheatLogs analyses the relevant sections you place inside `main` and creates a cheat sheet based on the input given by them.

 >Format: `<main>CONTENTS</main>`